-For the uninitiated, a website is an address on the world wide web that hosts a set of webpages.
-These webpages serve a unanimous purpose like blogs, eCommerce portals, video streaming services and more.
+For the uninitiated, a website is an address on the world wide web that hosts a set of web pages.
+These webpages serve a unanimous purpose like blogs, eCommerce portals, video streaming services, and more.
 Visitors can find the information posted by the website owner/business.

 A mobile application is a program that can be downloaded to your device and accessed anytime.
 These programs are not accessed within a browser but come with their own aesthetically designed interfaces and experiences.

 If you’re technically sound, you could develop a website.
-With continuous progress happening online, a web development company could do a better job at developing your website depending on your purpose or you could hire web developer.
+With continuous progress happening online, a web development company could do a better job at developing your website depending on your purpose or you could hire a web developer.
 If it’s a blog, the approach is different and if it’s a business website, the approach is completely different.

 A mobile app development company or a mobile app developer is responsible for developing a mobile app.
-Like we said, there are tons of frameworks and advancements in mobile app development today.
+As we said, there are tons of frameworks and advancements in mobile app development today.
 Depending on your app idea, the developer would decide what approach works best and implement the necessary app development cycles and development protocols.

 Despite serving similar purposes, people perceive websites and apps differently.
-A website is generally used by consumers to find out more about details about a specific information they seek like a solution to a concern they’re facing.
+A website is generally used by consumers to find out more about details about specific information they seek like a solution to a concern they’re facing.
 Customers access websites to fill in forms to get callbacks, find out pricing, compare features and products and do more.

 Apps, on the other hand, are used extensively by customers.
 It’s where engagements happen.
-Apps help people accomplish a lot of tasks and offer added convenience to them because of push notifications, personalization, recommendation engines and more.
+Apps help people accomplish a lot of tasks and offer added convenience to them because of push notifications, personalization, recommendation engines, and more.
 Though websites may attract higher traffic, it’s only apps that attract more engagement.